edmondlin/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository to play with GitHub
+I may use this to store my old projects.